Anthony L. Burrow [curriculum vitae]

 Dhruti Raghuraman

-Dhruti Raghuraman is a junior majoring in Human Development with a minor in Health Policy.
-As a PRYDE Scholar, she works alongside Dr. Anthony Burrow in the Purpose and Identity Process Lab, supporting research to better understand how a sense of purpose can promote well-being and positive health outcomes in adolescents.
-She is particularly interested in understanding how senses of purpose and control relate to substance use disorder and adult psychopathology.
-After graduation, she hopes to pursue a career in medicine, bringing her past experiences in public health and youth engagement down to the patient care level. .
+I am a junior majoring in Human Development with a minor in Health Policy.
+As a PRYDE Scholar, I work alongside Dr. Anthony Burrow in the Purpose and Identity Process Lab, supporting research to better understand how a sense of purpose can promote well-being and positive health outcomes in adolescents.
+I am particularly interested in understanding how senses of purpose and control relate to substance use disorder and adult psychopathology.
+After graduation, I hope to pursue a career in medicine, bringing my past experiences in public health and youth engagement down to the patient care level.